-Course & Project Design
+Course & Project Design for Community-Based Learning

 The following topics outline the general process of designing community-based projects involving a community partner.
-Resources and example materials for each topic are found in the sidebar at right.

 Choosing the Course